-We employ around 16,00 staff in a range of roles including technical scientists, midwives, portering, catering, therapists, nursing and medical staff, as well as the range of administrative roles that are needed to support the organisation.
-Volunteers play an important role in the Swansea UHB, providing services that improve the quality of our patients' experience.
+We employ around 16,000 staff in a range of roles including technical scientists, midwives, portering, catering, therapists, nursing and medical staff, as well as the range of administrative roles that are needed to support the organisation.
+Volunteers play an important role in Swansea UHB, providing services that improve the quality of our patients' experience.

-Many of our staff live in within the Swansea UHB area and the Health Board is the one that cares for them and their loved ones.
-We are also lucky to be supported by an overseas nursing workforce and medical and other staff who have trained overseas.
+Many of our staff live in within the Swansea UHB area and the Health Board is the one that cares for them and their families and friends.

+We are also fortunate to be supported by an overseas nursing workforce and by medical and other staff who have trained overseas.
 These individuals are important part of our workforce and our population.

-Our relationships with Swansea University is important to us, both in the learning and research opportunities it provides, our partnership to develop our healthcare workforce and in the valued contribution of students on placement in the Health Board.
+Our relationship with Swansea University is important to us, both in the learning and research opportunities it provides our partnership to develop our healthcare workforce and in the valued contribution of students on placement with us.